Lucgril/Masaccio/IoT Spark Processor/README.md

 * [Kafka - 2.12-1.0.0](http://kafka.apache.org/downloads.html)
 * [Cassandra - 3.11.1](http://cassandra.apache.org/download/)

+The two most important classes are IoTDataProcessor and IoTRoomDataProcessor.
+The first one consumes Kafka IoT message and create stream for processing IoT data.
+The second one processes IoT data stream and store them to DB.

 Please refer "IoTData.cql" file to create Keyspace and Tables in Cassandra Database, which are required by this application.

 You can build and run this application using below commands.
 Please check resources/iot-spark.properties for configuration details.